nickw444/nickw-flask-utils/docs/source/packages/token_auth.rst

 Using this example, you should be able to exchange credentials for a refresh token, a shortlived token, and perform subsequent renewalls and revokations.

 In the above example, the functions :func:`.parse_auth_header` and :func:`.auth_required` are used on the protected endpoint and logout endpoint.

 API
 ~~~

-.. automodule:: twopi_flask_utils.token_auth
+.. automodule:: flask_utils.token_auth
     :members: